bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-11/_index.md

 ---
-title: 'Lab11: Getting from A to B'
+title: 'Lab 11: Getting from A to B'
 author: kleinen
 layout: lab
 draft: false